-More than 40 million Toyota Corolla cars have been sold since its debut, in 1966, selling just over one million in 2012 alone.
-Toyota Corolla maintained its lead for about 15 years, surpassed in 2013 by the Ford Focus, by less than 100,000 vehicles (Depending on who you ask, Toyota and Ford still don’t agree which car sold more in 2013).
-Clearly, the fight for world’s best-seller is a close one, mere percentage points separating Toyota Corolla and Ford Focus leaders, as well as other top-selling cars, such as the Volkswagen Jetta, Golf, and Polo, Hyundai Elantra, Chevy Cruze, Toyota Camry, Ford Fiesta, and the Honda CR-V.
+More than 40 million Toyota Corolla cars have been sold since its debut in 1966, selling just over one million in 2012 alone.
+The Toyota Corolla maintained its lead for about 15 years, surpassed in 2013 by the Ford Focus, by less than 100,000 vehicles (depending on who you ask, Toyota and Ford still don’t agree which car sold more in 2013).
+Here, we take a closer look at the history of the Corolla and its variants to uncover just what makes the Corolla great.

-First, arguably just as important as Toyota Corolla’s reliability, is the fuel economy it delivers.
+Arguably just as important as Toyota Corolla’s reliability is the fuel economy it delivers.
 The Toyota Corolla, in 1971, was rated at 8.3ℓ/100km, at the same time that the average fuel economy was a 10ℓ/100km.
 Fast-forward to today, or at least 2011, the average small sedan, which you would use to transport up to four or five passengers, consumes approximately 6.5ℓ/100km (liters per 100 kilometers).
 Today’s Toyota Corolla has kept up the pace, as low as 5.6ℓ/100km on the highway.

-Second, and perhaps most important, the Toyota Corolla is one of the world’s most-reliable vehicles on the road.
-With proper maintenance, there are plenty of Toyota Corolla plying the roads of the world with upwards of 500,000 kilometers on their odometers.
+Perhaps most importantly, the Toyota Corolla is one of the world’s most-reliable vehicles on the road.
+With proper maintenance, there are plenty of Toyota Corolla models plying the roads of the world with upwards of 500,000 kilometers on their odometers.
 There aren’t many vehicles that can offer even half that without major repairs or a complete overhaul, which makes Toyota products, especially the Corolla, the go-to vehicle for millions of people.

 When considering a used Toyota Corolla, perhaps the best thing you can do is to consider its overall condition and its maintenance records.
 A well-taken-care-of Toyota Corolla, even if it has 200,000 km on the odometer, is still just a teenager, by automotive standards.